 - American Indian Research and Education Center at the University of Nevada Las Vegas provides an 8-week opportunity for high school students.

 - The Future Public Health Leaders Program (FPHLP) at the University of Michigan School of Public Health has a 10-week residential summer program that encourages under-represented college students to consider careers in public health.

-- Association on American Indian Affairs (AAIA) has applications for their scholarship program.
+- Association on American Indian Affairs Scholarships (AAIA) has applications for their scholarship program.

 - Native American Research Internship.
 The Department of Pediatrics at the University of Utah sponsors a summer research internship.

 - Gates Millenium Scholars Programs has applications available.

 - DFW International Community Alliance offers this Guide to Scholarships for New Americans and Minorities.